itsayellow/biorad1sc_doc/field_types.rst

 After the File Header, the basic progression of Fields is as follows:

 #.
-Field Type 102 defining a collection, with a Label string reference and
+Field Type 102 defining a Collection, with a Label string reference and
-   reference to a Field Type 101 containing definitions of the data in the collection.
+   reference to a Field Type 101 containing definitions of the data in the Collection.
 #.
 Field Type 101 defining multiple data items.
 Each item has a string
    reference serving as a label, the Field Type which would contain the actual data, and a corresponding Field Type 100 reference which serves as the Data